-More and more employers are opting for virtual and online interviewing.
-So now is a great time to brush up on your virtual interviewing skills and ensure you know what’s expected of you and how to perform to bag your next dream job.
+With more and more employers opting for online interviewing, now is a great time to brush up on your online interviewing skills.

-The pandemic brought about huge changes to how we live, work and socialise.
+The pandemic brought about considerable changes to how we live, work and socialise.
 One of the most significant changes to the working world was online interviewing.
-This became an absolute must during the pandemic.
-Actually, I think this trend is here to stay, especially with the rise of technology platforms such as HireVue to support the interviewing process.
-And with increasing demand for remote working roles, it makes sense for companies to offer more opportunities for online interviewing as well.
+Online interviewing became an absolute must during the pandemic.
+And I think this trend is here to stay, especially with the rise of technology platforms such as HireVue to support the interviewing process.
+And with increasing demand for remote working roles, it makes sense for companies to offer more online interviewing opportunities.
+This is why you must know how to perform well in an online interview.

-But there are significant differences between in-person job interviews and online interviewing that you should be aware of.
-As well as things you should be doing to ensure your online interview goes according to plan?
-In this blog post, I will break down what these differences are and what you need to have in place so you can put these principles into practice in time for your next virtual interview.
+There are significant differences between in-person interviews and online interviews.
+As well as things you should be doing to ensure your online interview goes according to plan.
+I will explain these differences and what you need to have in place so you can put these principles into practice in time for your next online interview.

 Audible United Kingdom